 My dog is not spayed/neutered yet - can we do lessons with you?

-Yes, but if your female comes into heat, she will not be able to come to group classes, but we could work together privately, or wait until her cycle is over.
+Yes, but if your female comes into heat, you will have to wait until her cycle is over.

 The Benefits of an Exercise Pen for your Puppy